ryanq47/WhisperNet/Documentation/docs/docs/Technical Docs/Server/Security Engine/Authentication Handler.md

 ## Overview

 This documentation provides a comprehensive overview of the `Authentication` and `UserManagement` classes, which are central to handling authentication, user creation, role management, and password operations within a Flask application framework.
+These are containd in the `AuthenticationHandler` module

 These are Handlers, meant to be called from within plugins.

+## Notes:

+The AuthenticaionHandler module functions as an abstraction layer above the [AuthenticationSQLDBHandler module](../DataEngine/Users%20DB%20Handler.md), providing a structured interface for database operations.
+This design enhances modularity and maintains code cleanliness by segregating direct database interactions away from the main application logic.

+When included in the Authentication Plugin, the chain is as such:

+(plugin)  AuthenticationPlugin -> (Handler that plugin uses) AuthenticationHandler -> (DB Interface Class for the Handler) AuthenticationSQLDBHandler

+I've included this to help clear up any confusion of why all 3 of these exist.

 ## `Authentication` Class